rg-2006/qrng-distillation-paper/paper/results_summary.md

 | high_quality | 7.9397 | 7.9345 |
 | modeled_laser | 2.7073 | 7.9256 |

-Toeplitz extraction concentrates entropy: even a deliberately biased source with H_min ≈ 0.85 bits/byte yields output near the maximum 8 bits/byte.
-This is the standard randomness-extractor guarantee, demonstrated end-to-end on real GPU hardware.
+Amped to a little under 8 bits/byte, demonstrated end-to-end on real GPU hardware (via lambda labs tho cause I'm broke).

 ---

 ## Reproduction

-All numbers in this document are reproduced from JSON files in `results/raw/`.
 To regenerate from scratch on a fresh Lambda Labs H100 SXM instance:
+Copy and paste that jawnt and read em and weep.

 ```bash
 git clone <repo>